TharunKumarReddyPolu/Graduate-Market-Place/README.md

    [Fork Button](https://github.com/TharunKumarReddyPolu/Graduate-Market-Place)

-   > _This creates a copy of the project into repositories of your GitHub account_
+   > _This creates a copy of the project into repositories of your GitHub account_ 📀

 ### 2. Clone the forked repository 📥

-  You need to clone (download) it to your local machine using below command in terminal
+  You need to clone (download) it to your local machine using the below command in terminal
 ```bash
    $ git clone https://github.com/TharunKumarReddyPolu/Graduate-Market-Place.git
 ```